es

 MOORS AND CHRISTIANS

-In L'Atzúbia, the Patron Saint and Moors and Christians Festivities are held between the last weekend of August and the first of September in honor of the Virgen de los Desamparados, the Cristo del Milagro, the Virgen del Rosario and San Francisco.
+In L'Atzúbia, the patron saint and Moors and Christians festivities are held on the last weekend of August and the first weekend of September in honour of the Mare de Déu dels Desamparats (Our Lady of the Forsaken), the Crist del Miracle (Lord of Miracles), the Verge del Rosari (Our Lady of the Rosary) and Sant Francesc (Saint Francis of Assisi).

 Fiestas Atzúbia Forna